MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/overview.md

 The *Awards and Recognition* solution contains various components that an admin can configure.
 It is composed of two apps, eight tables, and two security roles.

 - **One canvas app**: **Awards and Recognition** - The app for the users.
 It's where you nominate others for awards, view their past nominations, and see awards they have received.
 - **One model-driven app**: **Awards and Recognition Administration** - The app for the admins.
+It's where you, as an admin, can:

+  - Configure nomination periods.
-It's where you can configure nomination periods, available awards and related assessment questions, define teams that can be nominated, and approve and deny nominations.
+  - Configure available awards and related assessment questions.
+  - Configure teams that can be nominated.
+  - Approve and deny nominations.

 - **Eight tables**: